 Some teams may generate a Request for Quote (RFQ) that contains all the deal requirements and constraints.
 The team provides copies of the RFQ to manufacturers, sellers, selling brokers, and other interested parties.
 The RFQ specifies the desired aircraft features and characteristics.
 The process continues with several steps that may include:

-- Undertaking Pre-Purchase Inspections: The broker, technical advisor, and/or other experts will inspect candidate aircraft.
+The broker, technical advisor, and/or other experts will inspect candidate aircraft.
 Quite often, sellers offer used aircraft as-is, so buyers must undertake extremely thorough inspections.
 The inspection should reveal any repairs that the seller will repair and/or finance.
-The seller may prefer to limit repairs, such as ones that affect air worthiness as opposed to other items.
+The seller may prefer to limit repairs, such as ones that affect air-worthiness as opposed to other items.

-- Checking Title: The buyer must perform due diligence on the aircraft’s title.
+The buyer must perform due diligence on the aircraft’s title.
 It will check airframes and engines from sources such as the FAA Registry and the International Aircraft Registry.
-Buyers should also research the aircraft’s records including that of any tax liens, judgement liens, or rap sheets.
+Buyers should also research the aircraft’s records including that of any tax liens, judgment liens, or rap sheets.
 The buyer should most assuredly purchase title insurance.

-Video: What is the purpose of an aircraft Letter of Intent?
+What is the Purpose of an Aircraft Letter of Intent?

 Structure of an Aircraft Purchase Agreement